South Dakota to carry out first execution since 2012

 South Dakota has not had issues with obtaining the drugs it needs, as some other states have, perhaps because the state shrouds some details in secrecy.
 Lawmakers in 2013 approved hiding the identities of its suppliers.

-After the execution, witnesses and others will meet with media at a guard training academy on prison grounds that was named for Johnson.
+After the execution, witnesses and others will meet with media at a guard training academy that was named for Johnson.
 It was dedicated one year after his death.

 Berget will be the second member of his family to be executed.
 His older brother, Roger, was executed in Oklahoma in 2000 for killing a man to steal his car.